JoshuaEstes/FeatureToggle/README.markdown

 defined and must have a method `getUsername`.
 This feature will return true only for the user with the username `joshua` and will return false for all other users.

-# Creating Custom Repository

-All toggles must implement the [RepositoryInterface](https://github.com/JoshuaEstes/FeatureToggle/blob/master/src/JoshuaEstes/Component/FeatureToggle/Repository/RepositoryInterface.php).

-Creating custom repositories allow you to store the states of the features in anything from a database to a flat file store.
-Some ideas are:

-* MySQL
-* MongoDB
-* SQLite

 # Testing